Top 12 US consumer magazine publishers: circulation & advertising revenue

 Analysts like to herald the death of the publishing industry.
 But one area that has held its own is the consumer magazine business.
 Of course there have been stunning successes and spectacular failures within that industry.
 Below are interactive dashboards that showcase size, revenue distribution and circulation trends for the top 12 US consumer magazine publishers.
 A big thanks to MPA, The Association of Magazine Media, which provides the circulation and revenue data on its site (see bottom of page for a description of the data sources used in building these visualizations).

-Spyglass Intelligence LLC has recently published A Competitive Assessment of the Top 12 Largest US Consumer Magazine Publishers.
-If you have any questions on this, please email us at firstname.lastname@example.org.
+Spyglass Intelligence LLC has published A Competitive Assessment of the Top 12 Largest US Consumer Magazine Publishers, which you can purchase on Amazon.com.
+Also, feel free to check out my person website devoted to data narration and data visualization.

 Total revenue by publisher & magazine by type